 Besides targeting human lives, conflicts have a profound impact on human values, cultures and religions.
 Increasingly, conflicts target symbols of culture to destroy identities and lead to the deliberate destruction of cultural heritage—but this damage can also be accidental.
 Looking back at the events that have marked the past 30 years, it is clear that the international community must continue to find mechanisms to improve response to these emergencies.
 UNESCO was created in 1945 in the wake of the Second World War to foster a new spirit of collaboration between nations.
 The preamble to its Constitution reads ‘Since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed.’
 When the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) was initially created in 1956, it was in this same spirit of international collaboration, to provide assistance to those nations facing the challenges of restoring and preserving the tangible symbols of their culture after the war.

 Dr Bouchenaki will update his previous (cancelled) Discourse in 2016 with reference to events which have taken place in Middle and North Africa in 2018 and 2019.
-Dr Bouchenaki will speak in particular about the two recent missions he undertook to Mosul in May 2019 and December 2019 with the flagship project launched by the UNESCO Director-General, Mrs Audrey Azoulay, for the 'Reviving of Mosul Spirit'.
-He will also reference the meetings he attended during 2018 and 2019 regarding the situation in Yemen where his last mission dates from June 2014.
+Dr Bouchenaki will speak in particular about the recent mission he undertook in June 2018 in Mosul, Iraq and the various meetings he attended during 2018 and 2019 regarding the situation in Yemen where his last mission dates from June 2014.